infostellarinc/gr-stellarstation/README.md

 See the [examples directory](examples/) for flowgraphs showing the usage of gr-stellarstation blocks.

-## Stellarstation API Key
+## StellarStation API Key

-To use most of the blocks in this module, you will need a Stellarstation API Key, which is a .json file containing credentials to access the Stellarstation API.
+To use most of the blocks in this module, you will need a StellarStation API Key, which is a .json file containing credentials to access the StellarStation API.
 You can request one from <https://www.stellarstation.com/>.

 ## Quickstart

-A typical use case of gr-stellarstation is direct streaming of complex I/Q data from a satellite tracked by Stellarstation to a GNURadio flowgraph in real-time.
+A typical use case of gr-stellarstation is direct streaming of complex I/Q data from a satellite tracked by StellarStation to a GNURadio flowgraph in real-time.

-gr-stellarstation provides the block **Stellarstation IQ Source** for this purpose.
+gr-stellarstation provides the block **StellarStation IQ Source** for this purpose.

 ![iq_source_sample](docs/images/iq_source_sample.png)

-Note that we've configured the block to connect to *Satellite ID* "73" (corresponding to the weather satellite [NOAA 19](https://en.wikipedia.org/wiki/NOAA-19)) and given it the path of the Stellarstation API Key via *Stellarstation API Key Filepath*.
+Note that we've configured the block to connect to *Satellite ID* "73" (corresponding to the weather satellite [NOAA 19](https://en.wikipedia.org/wiki/NOAA-19)) and given it the path of the StellarStation API Key via *StellarStation API Key Filepath*.

-When this flowgraph runs, the block opens a stream to the Stellarstation API, and converts all IQ packets received to a complex stream that can be used in downstream GNURadio blocks.
+When this flowgraph runs, the block opens a stream to the StellarStation API, and converts all IQ packets received to a complex stream that can be used in downstream GNURadio blocks.
 We can display a live waterfall plot, save the stream to file, demodulate the data, or anything else GNURadio lets us do!

 Here are a few more things to keep in mind about our flowgraph:
 * The sampling rate of the received stream is satellite-dependent.
-Currently, most amateur satellites that Stellarstation tracks are sampled at 112500Hz.
+Currently, most amateur satellites that StellarStation tracks are sampled at 112500Hz.
-* If a pass is not currently running, the Stellarstation API will return no data, and your flowgraph will not do anything.
+* If a pass is not currently running, the StellarStation API will return no data, and your flowgraph will not do anything.
 * Depending on both the ground station's and the user's internet speed, samples may not be received in realtime.
 For example, to support streaming 112500Hz raw I/Q data in realtime, the ground station and the user need to support approximately ~1MBps upload and download speed, respectively.
 If either one is slower, the packets will still arrive in order without data loss, but  will no longer be in realtime.

-For other satellites, Stellarstation does demodulation directly on the ground station and streams back the demodulated bitstream.
-For users that wish to access this data, gr-stellarstation provides the **Stellarstation Bitstream Source** block.
+For other satellites, StellarStation does demodulation directly on the ground station and streams back the demodulated bitstream.
+For users that wish to access this data, gr-stellarstation provides the **StellarStation Bitstream Source** block.

 ![bit_source_sample](docs/images/bit_source_sample.png)

 ## Advanced Usage

-The **Stellarstation IQ Source** and **Stellarstation Bitstream Source** blocks are hierarchical blocks based on the core **Stellarstation API Source** block.
-It is responsible for connecting to the Stellarstation API via [this API call](https://github.com/infostellarinc/stellarstation-api/blob/master/api/src/main/proto/stellarstation/api/v1/stellarstation.proto#L69) and sending received packets as GNURadio PMTs in [PDU](https://wiki.gnuradio.org/index.php/Guided_Tutorial_Programming_Topics#5.3.1_PDUs) format for downstream blocks to consume.
+The **StellarStation IQ Source** and **StellarStation Bitstream Source** blocks are hierarchical blocks based on the core **StellarStation API Source** block.
+It is responsible for connecting to the StellarStation API via [this API call](https://github.com/infostellarinc/stellarstation-api/blob/master/api/src/main/proto/stellarstation/api/v1/stellarstation.proto#L69) and sending received packets as GNURadio PMTs in [PDU](https://wiki.gnuradio.org/index.php/Guided_Tutorial_Programming_Topics#5.3.1_PDUs) format for downstream blocks to consume.

 Being in PDU format, users can take advantage of GNURadio's built-in PDU manipulation blocks, such as PDU Filter, PDU Remove, etc.